rel-y/Advanced-System-Programming-Project/README.md

 2. The console accepts the commands: add, get, search, each having different functionality in regards to the file backup system.
 ### The Commands
 #### Add
-This commands adds a new file to the system, and some content into it.
+- This commands adds a new file to the system, and some content into it.
-It outputs no text to the screen.
+- It outputs no text to the screen.
-Filenames may not contain spaces.
+- Filenames may not contain spaces.
+- Adding a File which already exists results in no action being completed, the original file will remain unchanged.
 **Syntax:**
 ```
 add [file name] [text]
 ```
 #### Get
-This commands outputs the content of an existing file to the screen.
+- This commands outputs the content of an existing file to the screen.
-If the file doesnt exist, the command outputs nothing.
+- If the file doesnt exist, the command outputs nothing.
 **Syntax:**
 ```
 get [file name]
 ```
 #### Search
-This command outputs a list of all files currently in the system, which contain the given content.
+- This command outputs a list of all files currently in the system, which contain the given content.
-If no files match, the command outputs nothing.
+- If no files match, the command outputs nothing.
 **Syntax:**
 ```
 search [file content]